restify/node-restify/docs/api/server.md

 });
 ```

-Inside the error event listener, it is also possible to change the payload
+Inside the error event listener, it is also possible to change the serialization
-if so desired.
-To do so, simply implement a custom `toString()` or `toJSON()`.
+method of the error if desired.
+To do so, simply implement a custom
-Depending on the content-type and formatter being used for the response, one
+`toString()` or `toJSON()`.
+Depending on the content-type and formatter being
-of the two serializers will be used.
-For example, given the folllwing example:
+used for the response, one of the two serializers will be used.
+For example,
+given the folllwing example:

 ```js
 server.on('restifyError', function(req, res, err, callback) {